Sitges, a cosmopolitan and multicultural town

 Sitges, essence of the Mediterranean

-The town’s 17 beaches stretch along 18 km of coastline, offering all sorts of services, such as sun loungers, parasols, chiringuitos (snack bars on the beach) and the chance to try out several water sports.
+The town has 17 beaches stretch along 18 km of coastline, offering all sorts of services, such as sun loungers, parasols, chiringuitos (snack bars on the beach) and the chance to try out several water sports.
 As for the weather, Sitges enjoys 300 days of sunshine per year and an average temperature of 18.7º C (65ºF).

 Sitges, a town of culture

-The colourful carnival, the world-famous Fantasy Film Festival and the traditional International Vintage Car Rally are just some of its most well-known events.
+The colourful carnival, the world-famous Fantastic Film Festival of Catalonia and the traditional International Vintage Car Rally are just some of its most well-known events.
 Others include the Gay Pride Festival, the Patchwork fair and, last but not least, the main town festivals in August and September.
 These two festivals are especially recommended, including the breath-taking fireworks display that takes place on the beach.
 As you can see, there is always something going on in this lovely town!

 Sitges, a town for partygoers